TheRebeLiasOne/anti-khanmigo-reimagined/README.md

 </details>

+If you're for some reason against blocking ads, you can install them and disable every filter, then just run with the ones I have.

 ### Quick Install

 You can use one or both of the below links to add this to your adblocker.